CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Experimental Setup

 \subsection{Baseline 2: Vision-Language Models}

-We prompt three recent and popular vision-language models (VLMs) to provide a graded score on cultural relevance: Llama-3.2-11B-Vision-Instruct \cite{grattafiori2024llama3herdmodels}, Qwen2.5-VL-7B-Instruct \cite{Qwen2VL}, and Pangea-7B-hf \cite{yue2024pangeafullyopenmultilingual}.
+We prompt three recent and popular open-source vision-language models (VLMs) -- Llama-3.2-11B-Vision-Instruct \cite{grattafiori2024llama3herdmodels}, Qwen2.5-VL-7B-Instruct \cite{Qwen2VL}, and Pangea-7B-hf \cite{yue2024pangeafullyopenmultilingual} -- as well as one closed-source frontier model, GPT-4o mini, to provide graded scores on cultural relevance.
 The prompt includes the target culture along with a description of the relevance levels, as defined in Table \ref{tab:Cultural_relevance_scores}.
 We encourage the model to follow chain-of-thought reasoning to obtain best results.
 The full prompt template is provided in Figure \ref{fig:template_prompt}.